agadient/CTF/tokyo/README.md

     NX:       NX enabled
     PIE:      PIE enabled
  ```
  Okay, so all protections are turned on.
 Let's see what the program does.
+This is the output by inputing "a\n" for the first prompt and "hello\n" for the second:

  ```
  ./printf